syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/270_sql/001_Using_sql_driver_with_MSSQL.md

 ```

 The date format used by the MSSQL database must be explicitly set in the
-/etc/locales.conf file of the syslog-ng server.
+/etc/locales.conf file of the {{ site.product.short_name }} server.
 Edit or create this file
 as needed for your configuration.
 A sample is provided below.

 ```config